GSO-soslab/ROS_MSCL/README.md

 ## Build Instructions

 #### MSCL
-MSCL pre-built packages can be found here: [MSCL Packages](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v61.1.6)

-We do our best to keep ROS-MSCL up-to-date with the latest MSCL changes, but sometimes there is a delay.
-The currently supported version of MSCL is [v61.1.6](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v61.1.6)

-Install instructions can be found here: [How to Use MSCL](https://github.com/LORD-MicroStrain/MSCL/blob/master/HowToUseMSCL.md#linux)
+- MSCL pre-built packages can be found here: [MSCL Packages](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v61.1.6) and Install instructions can be found here: [How to Use MSCL](https://github.com/LORD-MicroStrain/MSCL/blob/master/HowToUseMSCL.md#linux)
+- Our lab uses an old version of MSCL pre-built, the arm version can be found [here](https://github.com/GSO-soslab/ROS_MSCL/tree/main/dependency).
+  - install:

+    `sudo dpkg -i c++-mscl_61.1.6_arm64.deb`

+    `sudo apt install -f`
+  - uninstall:

+    `sudo dpkg --remove c++-mscl_61.1.6_arm64.deb`
-If you choose to install MSCL at a location other than /usr/share, [CMakeLists.txt](https://github.com/LORD-MicroStrain/ROS-MSCL/blob/master/CMakeLists.txt) will need to be updated with the install path.
+- If you choose to install MSCL at a location other than /usr/share, [CMakeLists.txt](https://github.com/LORD-MicroStrain/ROS-MSCL/blob/master/CMakeLists.txt) will need to be updated with the install path.

 #### Building from source
 1. Install ROS and create a workspace: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)